ludus-leonis/FreeBeeGee/README.md

 **Note:** This is still an early/development version.
 A few rather major features are still missing, limiting it's current usefullness:

 * While you can upload images/tiles/pieces via the web-UI, editing them is quite limited.
 * No room passwords yet.
-Anyone who knows their name can join.
+Anyone who knows a room name can join it.
 That is partly by design, but it would be nice to have that option.

 The good news is: You can still use FreeBeeGee today to play!
 Missing features will arrive sooner or later.
 There is a [roadmap](docs/roadmap.md) for details.